krzentner/language-world/data/basic_py_md/box-close.py.md

 Here's some code that demonstrates how the robot can do a variety of tasks:

 ```
-# reach: reach to the target location
-def reach(robot):
-    if check("the robot's gripper is not near reach target"):
-        robot.reach("to goal")

-# push: slide the puck to the target location
-def push(robot):
-    if check("the robot's gripper is not above puck and the robot's gripper is not vertically aligned with the puck"):
-        robot.put("the gripper above the puck")
-    if check("the robot's gripper is vertically aligned with the puck and the robot's gripper is not near puck"):
-        robot.push("the gripper into the puck")
-    if check("the robot's gripper is near the puck and the puck is below the robot's gripper"):
-        robot.slide("the puck to the goal")

 # pick-place: pick up the puck and hold it at the target location
 def pick_place(robot):
     if check("the robot's gripper is not above the puck"):